Rei-SwitchBot/faq/en-us/Contact Sensor.md

 5. Please follow the instructions in the app to adjust the installation position and check if there is an improvement.

-6. If it still doesn't work, please submit a feedback.

-We would appreciate it if you could provide the following information when contacting us.
+6. If it still doesn't work, we would appreciate it if you could provide the following information when contacting us.

 Maximum Detection Distance: 5m